Frida Hansen: Early life

-Frederikke Boletta Petersen was born in Hillevåg, Stavanger, Norway.
-Her parents were Mathilde F. Helliesen (1824–1915) and Peter Sickerius Petersen (1811–1875).
-She grew up in a very wealthy home.
-Her father was a merchant and head of J. A. Köhler & Co.
+Hansen was born on March 8th 1855 in Stavanger, Norway, to upper class parents Mathilde (née Helliesen; 1824–1915) and Peter Sickerius Petersen (1811–1875).
+Her father was a successful merchant and head of reputable company Køhler & Co.

+Hansen had two older sisters.
+Her eldest sister passed away from diphtheria in 1866 and the other sister Marie had brain damage from an early age making her need lifelong care.

+Hansen went to the all girls private school Frøken Wieses privatskole in Stavanger until she had her confirmation in 1871.
+She was determined to become a painter from a young age and was given art lessons by her parents where she got to paint with Kitty Kielland, Elisabeth Sinding and Johan Jacob Bennetter.

-Before she married, she was determined to be a painter and took drawing and painting lessons from Bernhard Hanssen, Kitty Kielland and Johan Jacob Bennetter.
-In 1873, she married merchant Hans Wilhelm Severin Hansen (1842–1920), the brother of painter Carl Sundt-Hansen.
-When Frida's father died in 1875 the couple moved to Köhlerhuset in Hillevåg.
-Frida eagerly engaged in building a garden on the property.
+Because her parents had no sons, Hansen was expected to marry in order to carry on the family lineage.
+In 1872 she got engaged at 18 years old to a 32 year old Hans Wilhelm Severin Hansen (1842-1920).
+They married August 12th 1873.
+Hans Wilhelm Severin Hansen was the brother of painter Carl Sundt-Hansen.
+When Hansens father died in 1875 the couple moved to Köhlerhuset in Hillevåg.
+Hansen eagerly engaged in building a garden on the property.

 In 1888 the city was hit by an economic downturn.
 Plough & Sundt, the family business that her husband ran, went bankrupt.
-He fled abroad for a few years, and Frida was left with sole responsibility for the family.
+Her husband fled abroad for a few years, and Hansen was left with sole responsibility for the family.
 Two of her three children died.
-In order to obtain an income, she started an embroidery business in her own home.
+In order to obtain an income, Hansen started an embroidery business in her own home.
 In the embroidery shop old tapestries were repaired and from doing that repair work she became interested in the ancient techniques that were used to create the images.

 In 1889 she was a participant in the first course in weaving in the country, hosted by Randi Blehr at Lærdal in Sogn.
 When the introductory course was given_{,} Hansen acquired a warp-weighted loom, and she quickly began to create her own images.
 After a short time she started selling tapestries, and she also had exhibitions in several Norwegian cities.
 In May 1892 Hansen moved to Oslo and founded Atelier for national Tæppevæving, complete with a dyeing workshop.
 Her knowledge about dyeing yarn was the basis for the yarn Norges Husflidslag had for sale.

 Studies abroad

 In the spring of 1895 Hansen was able to study abroad, first to Cologne to study medieval art and then to Paris to study life drawing.
+In november 1895, one of her tapetries is being shown during the Paris "Exposition Universelle".
 The impetus she brought from abroad was crucial to her development.
 In Europe, the prevailing art movement was in the process of change from the national and tradition-bound to symbolism and Art Nouveau (Jugendstil).